 - Consider changing your child’s medicines, or putting them on a different dose

-- Complete or update a written asthma action plan with you and your child, updating it with all the information that will help you manage your child’s asthma and lower their risk of another asthma attack.
+- Fill in or update a written asthma action plan with you and your child, updating it with all the information to help you manage your child’s asthma and cut their risk of another asthma attack

-- Discuss any symptoms you noticed before your child’s asthma attack, including anything that made them worse.
-This might help you get a clearer idea of the warning signs to look out for in future, and the things that trigger your child’s symptoms.
+- Talk through any symptoms you noticed before your child’s asthma attack, including anything that made them worse – this might help you get a clearer idea of the warning signs to look out for in future, and the things that trigger your child’s symptoms.

 Before the review, make sure you…

 - Think about anything you want to ask the GP or asthma nurse, whether it’s a question about your child’s triggers or concerns about their medicine.
 Ask your child to think about anything they’d like to ask or are worried about, too.
-Write the questions down so you don’t forget them.
-You could write the most important questions first, in case you don’t have time to ask them all.
+Write the questions down in order of importance so you don’t forget them.

 - Download a written asthma action plan, if your child doesn’t have one already.
-Your GP or asthma nurse will fill it in with you in the appointment.
+Your GP or asthma nurse will fill it in with you.
 If your child already has a written asthma action plan, make sure you take it with you so it can be updated.

 - Remember to take your child’s medicines with you, including their inhalers and spacer, so their GP or asthma nurse can check their inhaler technique.

-- Consider phoning the Asthma UK Helpline on 0300 222 5800 (Mon – Fri, 9am-5pm).
-Our expert nurses can chat through ways to get the most from your child’s review.
+- Consider phoning the Asthma UK Helpline on 0300 222 5800 or messaging via WhatsApp on 07378 606728 (Monday-Friday, 9am-5pm).
+Chatting to our expert nurses can help you get the most from your child’s review.
 This may be especially helpful if you haven’t been happy with reviews in the past.

 In the review, make sure you…

-- Discuss any concerns you or your child have, even if you think they may seem silly.
+- Talk through any concerns you or your child have, even if you think they seem silly.
 You don’t want to go away worrying about something and wishing you’d asked about it.
-Talk about your concerns and let your GP or asthma nurse put your mind at rest.
-Imagine how much more confident you’ll feel if those important questions are answered.
-If you do have any unanswered questions after the review, you could call the Asthma UK Helpline and speak to our expert nurses: 0300 222 5800 (Mon – Fri, 9am-5pm).
+Share your worries and let your GP or asthma nurse put your mind at rest.
+Imagine how much more confident you’ll feel if your important questions are answered.
+If you do have any unanswered questions after the review, you can ask our expert nurses by calling the Asthma UK Helpline on 0300 222 5800 or sending a message via WhatsApp on 07378 606728 (Monday-Friday, 9am-5pm).

 - Ask if your child needs another appointment in the next few weeks, to see how they’re getting on.

-Find out more about the simple ways to manage your child’s asthma well.
+Find out more about the easy ways to manage your child’s asthma well.

-The whole family can go through a range of emotions after a child’s asthma attack – these tips will help you all cope.
+The whole family can go through a range of emotions after a child’s asthma attack – these tips can help you all cope.

-Managing your child’s asthma well reduces their chances of having an asthma attack.
-“But a child can have an asthma attack for many reasons,” says Sonia Munde, Asthma UK Head of Helpline.
+Managing your child’s asthma well cuts their chances of having an asthma attack.
+“But a child can have an asthma attack for many reasons,” says Caroline, one of our Asthma UK helpline nurse specialists.
 “Some of the most common triggers include colds and other viruses, cold air and allergies.
 It’s not always possible to prevent an asthma attack.”
 So try not to be hard on yourself.

 Your other children may have been scared to see their sibling having an asthma attack.
 Explain that doing certain things can help stop it happening again and tell them they can help.
 Show them your child’s asthma action plan and go through it with them.
-They could even keep a copy stuck to the wall in their bedroom.
-You could also explain how important it is for your child to take their medicine every day – their sibling could help by reminding them to take it.
+They could keep a photo of it on their phone or a copy stuck to the wall in their bedroom.
+You can also explain how important it is for your child to take their medicine every day – their sibling can help by reminding them to take it.
 Involving your other children can help make managing asthma a normal part of family life.